Optimal Gradient Tracking for Decentralized Optimization: Optimal Gradient Tracking

 \section{Optimal Gradient Tracking}

-In this section, we develop the \emph{Optimal Gradient Tracking} (\OGT) method.
-Compared to $\SSGT$, $\OGT$ improves the dependency on the graph condition number in the communication complexity of $\SSGT$ from $O\pr{\frac{1}{\gap}}$ to $O\pr{\frac{1}{\sqrt{\gap}}}$, while keeping the gradient computation complexity unchanged.
+In this section, we develop \emph{Optimal Gradient Tracking} (\OGT), which improves the dependency on the graph condition number in the communication complexity of $\SSGT$ from $O\pr{\frac{1}{\gap}}$ to $O\pr{\frac{1}{\sqrt{\gap}}}$, while keeping the gradient computation complexity unchanged.
 Thus, $\OGT$ achieves both optimal gradient computation complexity and optimal communication complexity.
 Such an improvement relies on an important technique we develop in this section called the \lCA\ (LCA).

 In the rest of this section, we first introduce the OGT algorithm.
 Then, we motivate the development of LCA and provide the analysis for $\OGT$.